QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

         print(io, str)
     end

-If we wanted to specialize the ``show`` function for our type, we could modify it
+To implement a "best practice" and provide a specialized implementation of the ``show`` function for our type rather than the fllback

 .. code-block:: julia